fpgadeveloper/fpga-drive-aximm-pcie/README.md

 The bare metal software application reports on the status of the PCIe link and performs enumeration of the detected PCIe end-points.

-## Requirements

-In order to test this design on hardware, you will need the following:

-* Vivado 2017.1
-* [FPGA Drive](http://fpgadrive.com "FPGA Drive") - for connecting a PCIe SSD
-* M.2 PCIe Solid State Drive
-* One of the supported carriers listed above

 ### Build instructions